Last updated: Dec-11-2024

 The textTracks

-parameter is an object containing the information about all the text tracks to be added to the video source.
+parameter is an object containing the information about all the text tracks you want to add to the video source.
 You can configure tracks for both subtitles

 or captions